Morning Glory Varieties: 17 Types of Morning Glories

 Scarlett O’Hara

-Named for the famous Gone With the Wine character, the Scarlett O’Hara morning glory is a showy, vibrant flower.
+Named for the famous Gone With the Wind character, the Scarlett O’Hara morning glory is a showy, vibrant flower.
 It has pink and red blooms with white throats and pretty heart-shaped leaves.

 This annual variety grows up to 10 feet tall and offers 3-4 inch blooms all summer long.
 It does best in moist, well-drained soil and full sun.
 Fortunately, it doesn’t require much maintenance, making it easy to grow.